eburhansjah/eburhan-portfolio/README.md

 # eburhan-portfolio

-This repo is for react based web project on my personal portfolio.
+This project is a web app that is based on my personal portfolio: [portfolio](https://eburhan-portfolio.vercel.app/)